Frequently Asked Questions

 Will I know who is reading my script?

-Our script readers have worked for nearly every major player in Hollywood.
-(See our About Us page for all the details.)
+Yep.
+Check them out on our About Us page for their names, bios, and favorite genres and films.
 We’re all experienced working screenwriters, story analysts, development execs, producers, directors, and/or filmmakers working in the film industry.
-Unlike some, we don’t hire college students or use interns, and we’re not a one-man show.
+Unlike some imitators, we don’t hire college students or use interns, and we’re not a one-man show.

 If my script receives a “RECOMMEND” will you pass it on to your film industry contacts?